dabapps/simple-records/README.md

 This repo provides a number of helper functions for working with Typescript ReadOnly objects.

+## Disclaimer

+This module is in its early stages and until it reaches its first major version it may be unstable, with potentially breaking changes with new minor version releases.

 ```
 npm install @dabapps/simple-records --save --save-exact
 ```